LE0xUL/UxMigOs/README.md

-# MIGOS - Balena
+# UXMIGOS

-MIGOS is a raspbian-based ramdisk environment for migrate raspbianOS to BalenaOS
+UXMIGOS is a raspbian-based ramdisk environment that was designed to migrate a raspbianOS to BalenaOS

-MIGOS is loaded fully into RAM at boot time, after which, the SD card is available for migration.
+UXMIGOS is loaded fully into RAM at boot time, after which, the SD card is available for migration

+UXMIGOS can be modified to migrate remotely any Linux OS to another OS (principally Linux Based)

-# INSTALL MIGOS
+# INSTALL UXMIGOS

 ## Clone / Submodules